 Deck the halls with boughs of... homemade Christmas crafts!
 Here are some fun ideas we've been tinkering with during the school holidays (and you can too!)

 Oh yes, we are feeling more festive by the day over here at HoneyKids HQ!
-With Christmas gift shopping in full flow, the decorations up and our advent calendars beginning to open, we can almost smell the Christmas turkey.
+With Christmas gift shopping in full flow, the decorations almost up and our advent calendars purchased, we can almost smell the Christmas turkey.
 And we’ve been keeping our own small elves busy with a ton of Christmas crafts too!
 Yep: the art box has taken a battering and we’ve been whipping up these easy Christmas craft ideas for kids of all ages.
 Now it’s your turn!

 EASY CHRISTMAS CRAFTS FOR KIDS